Nanjing Massacre: Death toll estimates

+The 300,000 death toll debate

+Currently, the figure of 300,000 victims has been widely commemorated as the death toll of the Nanjing Massacre across China, a number that has been officially endorsed by the Chinese government.
+Documents in the UNESCO Memory of the World Register estimate at least 300,000 Chinese were killed.

+Modern historians contend that the figure of 300,000 civilian deaths in Nanjing appears to be an overestimate.
+Ikuhiko Hata considers the number of 300,000 to be a "symbolic figure" representative of China's wartime suffering and not a figure to be taken literally.

+Canadian historian Bob Wakabayashi contends that estimates over 200,000 victims are not credible, but concludes 300,000 represents a credible estimate for the total number of Chinese troops and civilians killed in the entire Yangtze delta area (Shanghai, Nanjing, and the 300 km stretch in between) from August to December 1937, including massacre victims and soldiers killed in action.

 Harold Timperley, a journalist in China during the Japanese invasion, reported that at least 300,000 Chinese civilians were killed in Nanjing and elsewhere, and tried to send a telegram but was censored by the Japanese military in Shanghai.

 Other sources, including Iris Chang's The Rape of Nanjing, also conclude that the death toll reached 300,000.
 In December 2007, newly declassified U.S. government archive documents revealed that a telegraph by the U.S. ambassador to Germany in Berlin sent one day after the Japanese army occupied Nanjing, stated that he heard the Japanese ambassador in Germany boasting that the Japanese army had killed 500,000 Chinese soldiers and civilians as the Japanese army advanced from Shanghai to Nanjing.
 According to the archives research "The telegrams sent by the U.S. diplomats [in Berlin] pointed to the massacre of an estimated half a million people in Shanghai, Suzhou, Jiaxing, Hangzhou, Shaoxing, Wuxi and Changzhou".

-According to documents in the UNESCO Memory of the World Register, at least 300,000 Chinese were killed.

-In the 2010 Japan-China Joint History Research Committee meeting, scholars from the Japanese side set the maximum possible number of civilian victims at 200,000, with estimates of around 40,000 or 20,000.
-The Chinese scholars of the committee maintained that at least 300,000 were killed.
+To many Japanese scholars, post-war estimations were distorted by "victor's justice", when Japan was condemned as the sole aggressor.
+They believed the 300,000 toll typified a "Chinese-style exaggeration" with disregard for evidence.
+Yet, in China, this figure has come to symbolize the justice, legality, and authority of the post-war trials condemning Japan as the aggressor.